mysticdyingwhale/UniversityVault/University/Math/Discrete Math/Conditional Statements & Boolean Algebra.md

 | Case 4 | False       | True        | Possible         |

+"If A then B" can be rewritten as NOT(A) OR B.

 ### Writing If-Then Proofs

 1. Rewrite statements as an if-then statement